 List of Government Franchises in India

 CSCs or Atal Seva Kendras are the same concept brought in earlier as the Digital Centres.
 The services would be G2C and B2C for rural and semi-urban areas.
 As a franchisee, you would indulge in utility bill payments, mobile recharges, banking services, and other e-governance services.
 Individuals need to be updated on the latest services and schemes the government launches.
-The process will require a good PC skill and awareness of other online portals.
-The digital divide between rural and other parts of India is bridged through franchise.

 18. Kisan Vikas Kendra